TodorovStanimir/book-store/README.md

 npm run dev - start expressjs server - which serve data to react application and react application. npm run server - start expressjs server. npm run client - start react application

+to start the application is necessary to add .env file with following structure:

+# .env
+NODE_ENV=development
+PORT=port which You prefer
+MONGO_USER=Your username for mongo
+MONGO_PASSWORD=Your password for mongo MONGO_DEFAULT_DATABASE=name which You prefer JWT_SECRET=string which You prefer COOKIE_SECRET=string which You prefer SALT_ROUNDS=number between 1 and 12
+SENDGRID_API_KEY=Your APIKey for Sendgrid
 ```